-- Program Goals and Priorities: Project contributes to the program's overall goals, and has specific, quantifiable performance metrics to evaluate project success.
-Project addresses one or more of the program priorities. - Technical Merit and Budget: Project is technically sound and feasible, and the proposal sets forth a clear, logical and achievable work plan, timeline for implementation and budget.
+• Program Goals and Priorities: Project contributes to the program's overall goals for green stormwater infrastructure, habitat restoration, enhancing public space, engaging communities and equity and inclusion.
+Project has specific, quantifiable performance metrics to evaluate project success.
+Project addresses one or more of the program priorities.

+- Technical Merit and Budget: Project is technically sound and feasible, and the proposal sets forth a clear, logical and achievable work plan, timeline for implementation and budget.
 Budget is clear, detailed, cost-effective (see Implementation section below) and appropriate for work proposed.
-Project engages appropriate technical experts throughout project planning, design implementation and maintenance.

-• Community Engagement and Partnerships: Project engages relevant communities and local stakeholders (e.g. municipalities, NGOs, community organizations, community leaders) project planning, co-design and post-implementation education and engagement to optimize the public use of and benefits to communities generated by the project.
+Project engages appropriate technical experts throughout project planning, design implementation and maintenance. - Community Engagement and Partnerships: Project engages relevant communities and local stakeholders (e.g., municipalities, NGOs, community organizations, community leaders) project planning, co-design and post-implementation education and engagement to optimize the public use of and benefits to communities generated by the project.
 Project substantiates community partnerships and engagement through letters of support or shared investment in the project, demonstrated by including community partner entities as a match source in the proposal or sub-awarding grant funds requested in the proposal budget to community partners.

 Priority will be given to projects that directly benefit and engage low-income communities and communities of color.
 Projects that are not located in or meaningfully benefit these communities will be less competitive.
-To be competitive, proposals must include a plan to meaningfully engage the community throughout the project timeline, from design to postimplementation.
+Describe the community characteristics of the project area, identify any communities impacted, describe outreach and community engagement activities and how those will be monitored and measured.
+Use demographic data to support descriptions and submit letters of support from community partners and/or collaborators demonstrating their commitment to the project and engagement in project activities as proposed.
+To be competitive, proposals must include a plan to meaningfully engage the community throughout the project timeline, from design to post-implementation.
 Education or engagement activities may be supported by grant funds and may include, but are not limited to, programming, engagement events, establishing or supporting existing stewardship groups to maintain or enhance the impact of project elements, signage, etc.